nelsonlopezjimenez/tic-tac-toe/TUTORIAL.md

 ```
 #### NOTE: Difference between passing and calling a function!!!

 When you were passing onSquareClick={handleClick}, you were passing the handleClick function down as a prop.
 You were not calling it!
-But now you are calling that function right away — notice the parentheses in handleClick(0)—and that’s why it runs too early.
+But now you are calling that function right away — notice the parentheses in handleClick(0) — and that’s why it runs too early.
 You don’t want to call handleClick until the user clicks!

 You could fix this by creating a function like handleFirstSquareClick that calls handleClick(0), a function like handleSecondSquareClick that calls handleClick(1), and so on.
 You would pass (rather than call) these functions down as props like onSquareClick={handleFirstSquareClick}.
 This would solve the infinite loop.